What’s the difference between a fixed vs. adjustable-rate mortgage?

 Best fit: ARM

 Why: The lower intro rate helps keep expenses low in the early years, improving rental income margins.
-Since Taylor plans to sell or refinance within a few years, they’ll likely avoid any significant rate increases.
+Since Taylor plans to sell within a few years, they’ll likely avoid any significant rate increases.

 The downsizing retirees